 Mrs Janet Ormerod is Gisburn Road School's Learning Mentor

-A Governor responsible for safeguarding is Ms Caron Longden (the Vice-Chair of the Governing Board)
+A Governor responsible for safeguarding is Mrs Rachel Waddington (the Chair of the Governing Board)

 Another Governor responsible for safeguarding - specialising in online safety - is Mr Shaun Nixon (Co-opted member of the Governing Board) who has 25 years' experience in digital engagement and online learning.

 There are three main elements to our Safeguarding and Child Protection Policy: